apache/tvm-rfcs/rfcs/0007-parametrized-unit-tests.md

 useful to re-run tests that failed, to check whether the failure is due to modification/re-use of a cached value.

-A fixture can depend on parameters, or on other fixtures.
+A fixture can also depend on parameters or on other fixtures.
 This is defined by accepting additional parameters.
 For example, consider the following test function.
 In this example, the calculation of `correct_output` depends on the test data, and the `schedule` depends